La Salle, Illinois: Zinc City (1858–1978)

-By the mid 1850s, LaSalle had begun to exploit the coal that lay underneath much of the city.
+By the mid-1850s, LaSalle had begun to exploit the coal that lay underneath much of the city.
 The LaSalle Coal Mining Company completed the first shaft in 1856 and many other companies soon followed.
 By 1884 there were six shafts in the area, the deepest 452 feet.
 The history of LaSalle would have been different were it not for the arrival of two immigrants in 1858.
 Frederick William Matthiessen met German born Edward C. Hegeler at a prestigious mining school, and after graduating in 1856, the two traveled together to the United States.
 In 1858, attracted by the abundance of coal, coupled with the excellent transportation links provided by the canal and the Illinois Central Railroad, they chose LaSalle as the site for an innovative zinc smelting plant, the first in the United States.
 Before the plant opened, nearly all of the zinc used in the United States was imported.
 Zinc is needed to make brass and was a common fire-proofing material.
 Most significantly, zinc was used to prevent corrosion of iron and steel.
 With the opening of the first steel production plant in Joliet in the early 1870s, zinc became an important part of the local industrial economy.
 In a decade the Matthiessen and Hegeler Zinc Works became the largest producer of zinc in the country, and one of the largest in the world.

 The Matthiessens, Hegelers and their families were involved in developing the community.
 They helped found industries such as the LaSalle Machine and Tool Company and the Western Clock Co. that would later become Westclox.
 Mary Hegeler married Dr. Paul Carus, who founded the Open Court Publishing Company in 1887, whose mission was "establishing ethics and religion upon a scientific basis" and was a key figure in introducing Eastern thought to the United States, making LaSalle "Buddhism's Gateway to the West."
-Matthiessen was a philanthropist, who served as Mayor of LaSalle from 1886–1895.
+Matthiessen was a philanthropist, who served as Mayor of LaSalle from 1886 to 1895.
 He gave thousands of dollars to help build the sewer system, the electric light plant and roads and bridges.
 As the first president of the LaSalle-Peru High School Board, he was a generous donor to the school.
 In 1914, Matthiessen established the Hygienic Institute to combat epidemics.
 A public benefactor, Matthiessen opened much of his estate, called Deer Park, to the public with the nominal entrance fee going to charity.
 In 1943, this property was named Matthiessen State Park in his honor.
 On the day of his funeral in February 1918, the entire community suspended all business between 11 and 12 o’clock.

 Today, this story is told at the Hegeler-Carus Mansion.